Daniel C. Taylor

-Daniel C. Taylor (born June 26, 1945) is an American scholar and practitioner of social change, with notable achievements in community-led conservation and global education.
-He also recognized as giving a definitive explanation for the century-old Yeti (or Abominable Snowman) mysteries.
+Daniel C. Taylor (born June 26, 1945) is an American scholar, conservationist, educator, and author known for his work in community-based conservation, social change theory, and Himalayan ecological research.
+He also known for giving a definitive explanation for the century-old Yeti (or Abominable Snowman) mysteries.

-In the words of Wade Davis, Taylor's method was shown around Mount Everest in “the creation of a nature preserve, not administered by distant bureaucrats but protected by the people who dwelt within its boundaries.
-It was a bold idea, so novel that at every meeting Daniel was able to increase the size” until trans-border protection resulted for the entire Mount Everest and central Himalayan region.

-Taylor is former President of Future Generations University which he founded.
-He has established twelve nonprofit organizations, ten still thrive, five are in the US.
+He is former President of Future Generations University, which he founded.
 From 1993 to 2002, he was also a Senior Associate at Johns Hopkins Bloomberg School of Public Health.

 He was knighted Suprabala-Gorkha-Dakshina-Bahu in Nepal in 1990, made the first Honorary Professor of Quantitative Ecology by the Chinese Academy of Sciences in 1995, and decorated with the Order of the Golden Ark by Prince Bernhard of the Netherlands in 2004.